-6. MARKET RISK MANAGEMENT, METHODOLOGIES AND QUANTITATIVE DISCLOSURES
+MARKET RISK MANAGEMENT, METHODOLOGIES AND QUANTITATIVE DISCLOSURES

 The potential for changes in the market value of our trading and investing positions is referred to as market risk.
 Such positions result from market-making, proprietary trading, underwriting, specialist and investing activities.
-Substantially all of our inventory positions are marked-to-market on a daily basis and changes are recorded in net revenues.
+Substantially all of our inventory positions are marked-to-market on a daily basis and changes are recorded in trading profit.

-Categories of market risk include exposures to interest rates, equity prices, currency rates and commodity prices.
+Categories of market risk include exposures to interest rates, equity prices, and currency rates.
 A description of each market risk category is set forth below:

-- Interest rate risks primarily result from exposures to changes in the level, slope and curvature of the yield curve, the volatility of interest rates, mortgage prepayment speeds and credit spreads. - Equity price risks result from exposures to changes in prices and volatilities of individual equities, equity baskets and equity indices.
+- Interest rate risks primarily result from exposures to changes in the level, slope and curvature of the yield curve, the volatility of interest rates, mortgage prepayment speeds and credit spreads. - Equity price risks result from exposures to changes in prices and volatilities of individual equities, equity baskets and equity indices. - Currency rate risks result from exposures to changes in spot prices, forward prices and volatilities of currency rates.